 - Hormonal Changes: Pain in the lower back can be due to the growing uterus or hormonal changes.
 You may experience pain or discomfort in your shoulders, ribcage, and upper back and in between your breasts.

 - Sciatica: A sharp shooting pain down in your legs and buttocks indicates your experiencing sciatica.
 You might also feel the pain in the front of your pelvis.
 It might get worse if you sit or stand in the same position for a longer duration.

-Posture- Watch your body position.
+Following Good Posture- Watch your body position.
 Try to stand up tall and straight.
-Do not stand for too long, keep changing your foot from one to another.
-Sit down where ever and whenever possible, go for small walks.
-Use chairs that provide a good support to your back and arms.
+Do not stand for too long; keep changing your foot from one to another.
+Sit down where ever and whenever possible, go for short walks.
+Use chairs that provide good support to your back and arms.
 Read on to know more.

-Right size- Wear a maternity bra which is of a right size and is supportive, preferably with a wide strap and big cups.
-Similarly with shoes, wear the ones that are comfortable.
-The much desired high heels are out of the question.
+Wear Right Size Bra- Wear a maternity bra that is of the right size and is supportive, preferably with a wide strap and big cups.
+Similarly, with shoes, wear the ones that are comfortable.
+The much-desired high heels are out of the question.

 Support in bed– Use plenty of soft pillows around yourself and between your legs.
 Get a new firm mattress if possible.

 Do not stretch- Do not try to reach for the stars.
-To get things from top shelf use a low stool to reach for them to avoid strain on your back.
+To get things from the top shelf, use a low stool to reach for them to avoid strain on your back.
 As far as possible, keep things near your reach.

 Relax- Keep your self calm and relaxed.
 Indulge in prenatal yoga and meditation to relax your back and mind.